Exabyte-io/express/README.md

 ### Properties

-ExPreSS properties classes are responsible to form the properties based on the raw data provided by the parsers and serialize the property according to Exabyte Data Convention outlined in [Exabyte Source of Schemas and Examples (ESSE)](https://github.com/Exabyte-io/exabyte-esse).
+ExPreSS properties classes are responsible to form the properties based on the raw data provided by the parsers and serialize the property according to EDC outlined in [ESSE](https://github.com/Exabyte-io/exabyte-esse).
+A list of supported properties are available in [here](express/settings.py).

 ## Installation